Table of Contents

 If you want a primer that is almost guaranteed to work with any type of kitchen cabinets then your best choice would be an oil-based primer.

 The best oil-based primer in my opinion is “Zinsser Cover Stain”.
 It is a great bonding primer and stain blocker and works every time we use it.

 If you are looking for the best oil-based primer from Sherwin-Willams I would suggest “ProBlock”.
-It dries within 30 minutes and can be re-coated depending on the room temperature an humidity.
+It dries within 30 minutes and can be re-coated depending on the room temperature and humidity.

-Let it (the primer) dry for 24 hours before applying topcoat
+Let it (the primer) dry for 24 hours before applying the topcoat

 Use a natural bristle brush, ox hair, or china hair bristle brush when working with oil-based primers.